"He makes me lie down ..." (Ps. 23:2a).

 On a personal level, I also know I couldn't have made it through all of the above without your prayers!
 You, God's people, have carried me through, not just somehow, but triumphantly.
 Thank you with all my heart!

-I also know, after I have rested a while and recuperated from this illness, that there is one thing I will do: "Forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal to the prize of the high calling of God in Christ Jesus" (Phil.
+I also know that there is one thing I will do: "Forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal to the prize of the high calling of God in Christ Jesus" (Phil.
 3:14).

 Anne Graham Lotz, second child of Billy and Ruth Graham, is the founder of AnGeL Ministries and chairman for the National Day of Prayer Task Force.
 She has authored 15 books, including her latest, The Daniel Prayer.

 To contact us or to submit an article, click here.